 Click for Proposal Submission Form

-Voke is accepting proposals for visualized research objects, and submissions of completed visualized research objects, to include in its second issue, to be released at the end of 2014.
+While the submission window is closed for Voke issue 2, Voke is still accepting proposals for visualized research objects, and submissions of completed visualized research objects, to include in upcoming issues.

 Proposals should include:

 - A short abstract (~250 words) describing the proposed project’s area of research

 - A detailed plan (~250 words) of the proposed form the visual research object will take

 - Responses may also include images or links to prior visual work by the author, or sketches/prototypes of the proposed project – though the project proposed must not have been previously published elsewhere.
 A portfolio of prior visual work is not necessary, however, and we welcome non-artist researchers to propose collaborations with visual artists.

 Preference will be given to proposals that have a clear vision for the ultimate shape of their project and how it will be presented on Voke.
 Broadly, pieces on Voke consist of two components: